Email FacebookTwitterMenu burgerClose thin

 • Although the IRS doesn’t use the term “passive investing” in the common way, it’s still a great way to build value in your portfolio.

 • Investing in businesses and rental properties can be a great way to build wealth, but it can also be a confusing process.
-A financial advisor can offer valuable insight and guidance.
-Finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+A financial advisor can potentially offer valuable insight and guidance.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock/SARINYAPINNGAM, ©iStock/Darren415, ©iStock/Khanchit Khirisutchalual